Applying analytics to ensure best practice resource optimisation and heightened societal return on investment.

-For example, Datamine identified that while mainstream clothing & footwear retailers dominated in the client city, there was a noticeable lack of specialist stores present – a key driver in the ‘out of town shopping trip’ - which saw 11% of the city’s residents regularly driving 60 kilometres for retail therapy in another town.
+For example, Datamine identified that while mainstream clothing & footwear retailers dominated in the client city, there was a noticeable lack of specialist stores present – a key driver in the ‘out of town shopping trip’ - which saw 11% of the city’s residents regularly driving a significant distance for retail therapy in another town.

 Datamine also noted that the top three restaurants in a similarly sized tourist town represented about the same share of ‘top 10 food destination sales’ as the three big fast food chains in in the client city, signalling an opportunity for additional food revenue if city improved its ‘tourist food destination’ offering.

 The District Council understood what it needed to do to increase spend in the city by locals and tourists alike, and began working towards attracting specific retailers to fill the gap in its retail offering and fuel economic growth in the region.